oracle-livelabs/apex/workflows/2-design-the-application.md

 ## Prerequisites
 1. Access to Oracle APEX.
 2. Ensure that users (doctors, patients, and hospital staff) are created using the Manage Users And Groups menu option under Workspace Administration.
-To create these users follow the the instructions specified in Step 1.
+To create these users, follow the the instructions specified in Step 1.

 ## Task 1: Create Application Users
 In this lab, you create users for Doctor Appointments made Easy Application.

-1. Navigate to **Workspace Administration** by clicking **Administration icon** on Application home page and select **Manage Users and Group** from the dropdown list.
+1. Navigate to **Workspace Administration** by clicking the **Administration icon** on the Application home page and select **Manage Users and Group** from the dropdown list.

   ![Manage Users and Groups](./images/manage-users-and-groups.png " ")